|

 IDR Act, 1951.
 Section 11B of the Act specifies the general requirements that are to be complied

 with by small scale units.
-The Section is quoted below:-
+The Section is quoted below:- SECTION 11-B "Power of Central Government to specify the

 requirements which shall be complied with by small scale industrial undertaking.(1)The Central